dermatthes/text-template/docs/README.md

 composer require text/template
 ```

-## Modify tag-start/end
+## Flexible tag-start/end

 This documentation refers to the default-tags: Having one bracket `{` as start and one `}` as
-end delmiter.
-If you want to change these, see: `TextTempate::setOpenCloseTagChars()`
+end delimiter.
+Of course, they are flexible: If you want to change these, see: `TextTempate::setOpenCloseTagChars()`

 ## Value injection